glenninn/bjn-test3leg/README.md

 }
 ```

 ### Create Local Alias for glenninn.com

-Edit your operating system host file to create a local alias that maps:
+Edit your operating system host file to create a local alias that maps `glenninn.com --> localhost`  This is necessary because BlueJeans does not allow `localhost`as part of the Application's redirectUrl's.

-` glenninn.com --> localhost`

 ## Running The Application
 Launch the node web server by typing